Types of Bitmaps

 The level of compression in JPEG images is configurable, but higher compression levels (smaller files) result in more loss of information.
 A 20:1 compression ratio often produces an image that the human eye finds difficult to distinguish from the original.
 The following illustration shows a BMP image and two JPEG images that were compressed from that BMP image.
 The first JPEG has a compression ratio of 4:1 and the second JPEG has a compression ratio of about 8:1.

 JPEG compression does not work well for line drawings, blocks of solid color, and sharp boundaries.
 The following illustration shows a BMP along with two JPEGs and a GIF.
 The JPEGs and the GIF were compressed from the BMP.
 The compression ratio is 4:1 for the GIF, 4:1 for the smaller JPEG, and 8:3 for the larger JPEG.
-Note that the GIF maintains the sharp boundaries along the lines, but the JPEGs tend to blur the boundaries.
+Note that the GIF maintains the sharp boundaries along the lines, but the JPEGs tends to blur the boundaries.

 JPEG is a compression scheme, not a file format.
 JPEG File Interchange Format (JFIF) is a file format commonly used for storing and transferring images that have been compressed according to the JPEG scheme.
 JFIF files displayed by Web browsers use the .jpg extension.